Tips Bulletin

 There’s nothing worse than turning on your favorite television show and seeing oily fingerprints peppered across the TV screen.
 The same goes for blurry streaks running across your favorite characters’ faces.
 Whether there are a hundred streaks, or only one, any smudge on your screen is an annoyance you need to fix fast.
 When learning how to clean a TV screen, there are several options available to you.

-This article will address five of the best ways to clean your TV screen and leave it spotless!
+This article will address five best ways to clean your TV screen and leave it spotless!
 Television sets have changed drastically in the past decade or so.
-Many of us no longer use the old “tube TVs” and instead have newer versions made with a unique, protective coating.
+Many of us no longer use the old “tube TVs” but have newer versions with a unique, protective coating.

 Tips for Cleaning a Television Screen without Damaging It